dxing97/subs2cia/README.md

                         extension, e.g. for .mp3, use -o ".mp3"
   -d, --dry-run         If nonzero, reads inputs, processes them, but does not
-                        demux or write output(s) to disk -v, --verbose         Verbose output if set.
+                        demux or write output(s) to disk -v, --verbose         Print verbose output if set.
+  -vv, --debug          Print debug output if set.
   -t msecs, --threshold msecs
                         maximum distance between subtitles before splitting
                         the audio snippet